chandanch/exploring-css/README.md

 # exploring-css
-Exploring the CSS till its roots covering all the concepts
+Exploring the CSS till the roots covering all the concepts.